-- Medical professionals, who provide psychiatric and general medical care on-site
+- Medical professionals, will provide psychiatric and general medical care on-site

 - Sport dietitians, who provide educational and nutritional needs for recovery, training, and competition

 - Strength and conditioning coaches, who prescribe therapeutic physical training

 - Eating disorder therapists, who address distorted thoughts and maladaptive behaviors